ffauzann/loan-service/README.md

 2. Create new database schema under the same name as `database.sql.schema` value in `loan.config.yaml`
 3. Run `go mod vendor`
 4. Run `go run main.go`
+5. Import Postman collection from `docs/`

 #### Using Docker :
 Assuming you already have your own docker enviroment setup, Follow these steps:
 1. Complete [Service Configuration](#service-configuration) above. **NOTE: For local development, this service is not yet support using docker alongside remote secret manager.**
 2. Update `docker-compose.yaml` as well if needed
 3. Run `docker-compose up`
+4. Import Postman collection from `docs/`

 #### Using Kubernetes :
 All manifests including helm configuration files has been tested in k8s cluster with 1 control-plane and 2 worker nodes.